Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 In the text field you can add all transformations a point should perform when the according point is affected one or more of the listed bones.
 Available transformations are for instance point shifts or rotations around the specified bone.

-INFO: Some examples of point transformations that could be writting into the according text field and what they mean:
+INFO: Some examples of point transformations that could be written into the according text field and what they mean:
 ```
 // Slides the point up to 6 units along the positive x-axis when the bone 'Leg Width' is changed towards +180 degrees and up to 6 units along
 the negative x-axis when the bone is moved towards -180 degrees.
 No changes on the y-axis.